ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 Non-file variable sources such as CLI arguments, inventory plugins and environment are also supported.

-Deprecation Warnings on Value Access
+Deprecation warnings on value access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New features allow most ansible-core variables and values to be tagged as deprecated.
+New features allow most ``ansible-core`` variables and values to be tagged as deprecated.
 Plugins and modules can apply these tags to augment deprecated elements of their return values with a description and help text to suggest alternatives, which will be displayed in a runtime warning when the tagged value is accessed by, for example, a playbook or template.